mmaaz-git/agentic-pbt/README.md

 ## Running the agent

 The agent is a Claude Code command.
 You will need to have Claude Code [installed](https://docs.anthropic.com/en/docs/claude-code/install-claude-code) to run it.
+You will need a subscription to Claude Code, or an API key (we recommend an API key if you are going to be using the runner).

 The command is contained in the `hypo.md` file.
 You will need to place this file in the `.claude/commands/` directory, which can either be in `~` or in whichever directory you are running the agent from.
 The agent can then be invoked with `/hypo <target>`.